Warcraft Universe Supports

 Whitemane quickly rose through the ranks of the Crusade, eventually attaining the position of High Inquisitor.
 Under her thumb, the Scarlet Crusade grew more hostile, corrupt, violent and paranoid, until the armies of the Alliance and Horde were forced to intervene.
 Whitemane operated from the Scarlet Monastery in the Tirisfal Glades, along with her champion, Renault Mograine.
 Although the Alliance and Horde killed Whitemane and her crusaders many times, the priestess' unwavering will and faith in the Light gave her the power of resurrection to bring them back every time.

 Whitemane is an aggressive Healer based on a Discipline priest from World of Warcraft.
 Her trait is Zeal, which places a buff on any ally she heals, further healing them for the damage Whitemane deals to enemy heroes.
 In addition, activating Zeal grants Whitemane a temporary Spell Power boost but reduces her own Armor.
-Her first ability, Desperate Plea, heals an ally for a small amount and infuses them with Zeal.
-The ability has almost no cooldown, but each cast puts a stack of Desperation on her, temporarily increasing the cost of Desperate Plea, stacking up to three times.
+Her first ability, Desperate Plea, heals an ally for a small amount.
+The ability has almost no cooldown, but each cast puts a stack of Desperation on her, temporarily increasing the ability's cost up to three times.
 Inquisition channels on an enemy hero, firing a beam that slows and damages the target.
-Her third basic ability is Searing Lash, which burns a line of fire into the ground.
-If it hits an enemy hero, a second line will be created, forming a cross shape.
-Whitemane also has a fourth ability, Clemency, which lets her channel a healing beam on an ally and shares its cooldown with Inquisition.
+Her third basic ability is Searing Lash, which burns a line of fire into the ground, burning a second line in a cross shape if a hero was hit.
+Additionally, her fourth ability Clemency lets her channel a healing beam on an ally and shares its cooldown with Inquisition.
 Casting either Inquisition or Clemency removes one stack of Desperation.

 Her Heroic abilities are Scarlet Aegis, granting a large amount of Armor and a medium heal to all allies in an area around Whitemane; and Divine Reckoning, calling in holy wrath in a large area to deal damage and create a burning patch for a short time.